-Elector organizations file endorsement documents with their local Chief Election Officer.
-If approved by the local Chief Election Officer, the elector organization’s name, abbreviation or acronym will appear on the ballot beside their endorsed candidate’s name.
+Elector organizations file endorsement documents with both their Local Chief Election Officer and Elections BC during an election.
+If approved, the elector organization’s ballot name as registered with Elections BC will appear on the ballot beside their endorsed candidate’s name.